molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 // Try to use optional chaining.
 This code does nothing on
 // new browsers and causes a syntax error on old browsers. window.__testingOptionalChaining?.test;
-// Load modern bundle with dynamic import.
+// Load modern build with dynamic import.
 It is safe to use
-// dynamic imports and optional chaining in the bundle. import('./bundle-with-dynamic-imports.js');
+// dynamic imports and optional chaining in the build. import('./modern-build.js');
 // Set a global flag that the browser passed the litmus test. window.__isModernBrowser = true;
 </script>